 What is IT Recruitment?

-Technical recruiting involves sourcing, screening, and selecting candidates for technical roles, including software engineers, developers, data scientists, data engineers, product managers, product designers, and other IT-related positions.
+IT recruiting involves sourcing, screening, and selecting candidates for technical roles, including software engineers, developers, data scientists, data engineers, product managers, product designers, and other IT-related positions in house or by IT recruiting agency.

 Technical recruiters need an in-depth understanding of the industry they are hiring for.